google-code-export/los-cocos/branches/b_sphinx/README_branch_b_sphinx.txt

 It uses a custom autosummary (seen in doc/ext), custom templates (the ones in doc/_templates) and some custom code in conf.py Committed r1266

+# fixed a lot of warnings coming from anchor's properties
+Committed r1267